 While self-driving cars won’t completely eliminate traffic-related fatalities, they have the potential to significantly reduce them.
 In fact, a report from U.S. consulting firm, McKinsey & Company, states that self-driving cars could reduce fatalities by up to 90 percent.

-If you sustained an injury or lost a loved one in a car accident that was caused by someone else’s negligent actions, reach out to our experienced lawyers at Staver Accident Injury Lawyers, P.C. right away by calling (312) 236-2900.
+If you sustained an injury or lost a loved one in a car accident that was caused by someone else’s negligent actions, reach out to our experienced auto accident attorneys at Staver Accident Injury Lawyers, P.C. right away by calling (312) 236-2900.

 Human elements, such as distracted driving, drunk driving, speeding, and passengers not wearing seatbelts are all common causes of fatal car accidents.
 Self-driving technologies are being engineered to help address these human elements that lead to dangerous roadways and increase accident risk.